MEWS2025/lab2-template/readme.md

-Here’s a concise and clean **README.md** you can put at the root of your `lab2-template` folder 👇

----

 ## 🧩 Lab 2 — Graphical & Textual Concrete Syntax Development

 This lab focuses on exploring **two complementary approaches** to defining *concrete syntaxes* for domain models: